 The Mardi Gras celebration is held on Shrove Tuesday, the day before Lent in many christian churches.
 Lent is the 40 weekdays from Ash Wednesday to Easter observed by the Roman Catholic, Eastern and some Protestant churches as a period of penitence and fasting.
 The World Book Encyclopedia says that the celebration “goes back to an ancient Roman custom of merrymaking before a period of fast.”

 About Mardi Gras, note the following encyclopedia article excerpt: “Some scholars have noted similarities between modern Mardi Gras celebrations and Lupercalia, a fertility festival held each February in ancient Rome.
 However, modern Carnival traditions developed in Europe during the Middle Ages (5th century to the 15th century) as part of the ritual calendar of the Roman Catholic Church.

 “Today pre-Lenten Carnivals are celebrated predominantly in Roman Catholic communities in Europe and the Americas.
 Cities famous for their celebrations include Nice, France; Cologne, Germany; and Rio de Janeiro, Brazil.
 New Orleans, Louisiana, holds the most famous Mardi Gras celebration in the United States.
 Residents of New Orleans have been celebrating Mardi Gras since the 18th century” (“Mardi Gras,” Encarta).

-The idea of partying and indulging in sin before repenting is wrong.
-The Bible teaches, “Dearly beloved, I beseech you as strangers and pilgrims, abstain from fleshly lusts, which war against the soul” (1 Peter 2:11).
+The idea of indulging in drinking alcohol and partying before fasting is not Biblical.
+The Scriptures teach, “Dearly beloved, I beseech you as strangers and pilgrims, abstain from fleshly lusts, which war against the soul” (1 Peter 2:11).
 The attitude of enjoying the lusts of the flesh before repentance doesn’t reflect the sanctified heart of a true follower of God.